Requirements. - experience in electrical field at least 2 years - build/install and troubleshooting electrical systems - blueprint read out - good

 Troubleshooting skills.
 Workers must be able to identify problems with equipment and systems and make the necessary repairs.

-The median annual wage for electrical and electronics installers and repairers was $55,160 in May 2015.
+The median annual wage for electrical and electronics installers and repairers is $55,160.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $30,020, and the highest 10 percent earned more than $82,710.

-Median annual wages for electrical and electronics installers and repairers in May 2015 were as follows:
+Median annual wages for electrical and electronics installers and repairers are as follows: